Benitorax/ocproject5/README.md

 <ul>
   <li>Create a .env.local file or configure the .env file but don't commit it.</li>
   <li>
-    Create a database and those tables:
+    Create a database, then execute the SQL file <b>ocproject5.sql</b> located in the project's root to create schemas and those tables:
     <ul>
       <li>user: id, email, password, username, roles, is_blocked</li>
       <li>post: id, title, slug, lead, content, is_published, user_id</li>